jaandrle/css-in-console/README.md

 ### Defining CSS-like rules
 You can also use the `style`/`css` or `log.style`/`log.css` helpers to prepare styling rules (they are aliases for the same function).
-Beware of using ‘real’ CSS!
-Treat the syntax more like keywords, the library is not intended to implement a CSS parser.
 Originally, there was only `style`, but other options (mainly `log.css`) seem to be convenient when you want to use `css` variable and use syntax highlight in your editor, e.g.:
 - [jonsmithers/vim-html-template-literals](https://github.com/jonsmithers/vim-html-template-literals)
 - [es6-string-css - Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=bashmish.es6-string-css)